Migrating from v2 to v3

 serviceFeeamounts.serviceFee

-clientServiceFeeShare and ekkoServiceFeeShareAvailable on the new GET /funds/allocations/profit-share endpoint
+clientServiceFeeShare and ekkoServiceFeeShareMoved to the new GET /funds/allocations/profit-share endpoint, broken down across your organisation hierarchy

 fundsFlow (receivable/payable)Removed.
 Settlement direction is now determined by your configured settlement model (net split, gross split or invoice).
 See Reconciliation.